jyotipmahes/Isolation-Forest-for-Anomaly-Detection/README.md

 ## Algorithm

-The algorithm is based on the idea that the anomalies occur in isolation and it is much easier to seperate anomalies using random split in the feature range compared to normal instances.
+The algorithm is based on the idea that the anomalies occur in isolation and it is much easier to separate anomalies using random split in the feature range compared to normal instances.
 To simplify, anomalies are rare and different which occurs in isolations.
-The algorithm, randomly selects a small subset of observations.
-Next we randomly select a feature column and a split value from selected feature which lies between the min and max values.
+The algorithm randomly selects a small subset of observations.
+Next, we randomly select a feature column and a split value from the selected feature which lies between the min and max values.
 Note that, the current algorithm only works for continuous features.
 We keep growing the trees till the termination condition is reached.
-We repeate the same process and grow a forest to reduce varaince.
+We repeat the same process and grow a forest to reduce varaince.
 Anomaly score is calculated based on the average path length of each observation across the forest.
-We normalize the length with the standard height of a binary tree and expect the length of anomaly to be smaller compared to normal instances.
+We normalize the length with the standard height of a binary tree and expect the length of the anomaly to be smaller compared to normal instances.
 For convenience, here are the algorithms extracted from the Liu *et al* paper:

 <table border="0">
 <tr>